Pay-per-click marketing can be one of the fastest ways to generate customers for your business.

 In this article, we’re going to take a look at the common mistakes people make, when running pay-per-click campaigns.

-We’ll analyze how to deal with these mistakes and how adjust your marketing strategy and PPC accounts so that they’ll work out for the better.
+We’ll analyze how to deal with these mistakes and how to adjust your marketing strategy and PPC accounts so that they’ll work out for the better.

-By the end of this post, you’ll know more than enough, when it comes to avoiding the newbie mistakes that people make when running PPC campaigns meaning that you can get your pay per clicks just right.
+By the end of this post, you’ll know more than enough when it comes to avoiding the newbie mistakes that people make when running PPC campaigns meaning that you can get your pay per clicks just right.

 Failure to target ad properly means that your ads are going to be shown to the wrong people which is not so helpful to your marketing strategy.

-This is a problem, because your ad campaigns are going to end up being shown to people who don’t care for them rather than your target audience.
+This is a problem because your ad campaigns are going to end up being shown to people who don’t care for them rather than your target audience.

 After all, would you click on ad text for a ‘dog walking service’ if you didn’t even own a dog?